CEI-lab/ece3400-2018/docs/lab2.md

 - 1 IR decoy
 - Various other components, as needed

-*Don't grab new Arduino's - use the ones you have!*
+*Please don't grab new Arduino's - use the ones you have!*

 #### Download the Open Music Labs FFT library